How Much Microgreens to Eat Per Day?

 Variety not only makes eating more enjoyable, but it also provides a broader range of nutritional and health benefits.

 We try to add microgreens to all of our meals.
-It's not about eating as many as we can in one meal but spacing them throughout the day.
+It’s not about eating as many as possible in one meal but spacing them throughout the day.

-It is suggested that a serving size is about 3/4-ounce, but again, use your judgment and tastebuds to figure out what is right.
+It is suggested that a serving size is about 3/4 ounces, but again, use your judgment and tastebuds to figure out what is right.

 Don't eat by the numbers but rather by taste.